aacsspkt/EmployeeManagementSystem/README.md

 * Remove the string value for DefaultConnection and paste the connection string you copied earlier as a string.
 * Open the package manager console from the tools tab situated at the top of visual studio.
 * Run command "update-database".
 * Then once more open the SSMS and populate the table with some data especially the Users table with at least one row with 0 as value in the Role column.
-You can take examples from the data from excel file if you needed.
+You can take examples from the data from excel file if required.
 * Then build and run the project from the visual studio.
 * Use the same user credential as inserted in the user table.